-Hazard Tree - A tree (or part of a tree) that has a high potential for failure and hitting a nearby target because of dead or dying foliage, branches, roots or trunk.
+Hazard Tree - A tree (or part of a tree) with an elevated probability for failure and hitting a nearby target.

-Impervious surface - A solid base underlying a container that is nonporous, unable to absorb hazardous material, free or cracks or gaps and is sufficient to contain leaks, spills and accumulated precipitation until collected material is detected and removed.
+Impervious surface - A solid base underlying a container that is nonporous, unable to absorb hazardous material, free of cracks or gaps and is sufficient to contain leaks, spills and accumulated precipitation until collected material is detected and removed.